-Since 1972, a National Cancer Institute Cancer Center in basic research.
+Since 1972, The Wistar Institute has been a National Cancer Institute Cancer Center in basic research.

 The Wistar Institute Cancer Center merges basic cancer research with translational advances toward cancer prevention, diagnosis, and therapy.
 The Cancer Center has a history of significant advances in cancer genetics, cancer biology, tumor immunology, and virology.
 Its accomplishments include:

 - Identification of genes associated with breast, lung, and prostate cancer.